 Apartments in Dubai are primarily new and furnished with the best available amenities.
 These apartments are given on short-term leases or rent, which is very convenient for expats.

 The places of residence in Dubai mainly involve Dubai Marina which can be considered the ‘bubble of expats‘.
 However, you can choose traditional localities like Deira as the place of residence in Dubai.
-There are many more localities like Jumeirah, The Green Community, Arabian Ranches, Al Wasl, Al Safa and Umm Suqeim too, which are some of the popular places of residence among expats.
+There are many more localities like Jumeirah, The Green Community, Arabian Ranches, Al Wasl, Al Safa and Umm Suqeim too, which are some of the famous places of residence among expats.

-5. Career Developing Opportunities
+12. Career Developing Opportunities

 Dubai is a fast-growing city and you can have a bright future here.
 The city excels in aspects of technology, communication and manpower, and that is all you need to set up your business in Dubai.